 ‘Unbroken’ and Other Poetry by Andrew Gelinas The Society February 23, 2014 Beauty, Culture, Poetry 1 Comment Unbroken If I should break myself today Unchanged from every burden bare Determined unafraid to say That I shall find the strength to wear Whatever fortune great or small My maker has bestowed on me.
 By chance wherever I may fall I forge alone my destiny.
 Then I may find the eyes to see Beyond the trembling darkness My will shall not yet conquer me Until I have shown my greatness.
 I will not yet abandon you My heart, my soul, my memory I will struggle and stagger through Until at last I shall be free.
 Oh Slow My Setting Sun Depart Oh slow my setting sun depart As time is far too fast Bereft my broken beating heart So more my will outlast.
 So more my will outlast my pride Like fleeting fields of frost As shadows fall asleep inside My dreams are never lost.
 My footsteps fade and wash away So tangled with the tide These trampled tears shall not dismay My strength shall not be tried.
 My strength shall overcome my fear And mend my beating heart As yet this time shall disappear Oh slow my setting sun depart.
 The Mistress In The Mist (A true story of North Haven Island, Maine) Have you seen the mistress?
 The mistress in the mist Resting on a fallen spruce Longing to be kissed… She walks down to the shore And up the dirt drive way.
 She wanders here forevermore Like it was yesterday, The many men who knew her All have slipped into the sea.
 While many years have passed her by In lonely misery She has been held captive By the moss and by the mist She searches hopelessly in vein For a love she cannot resist.
 For a love she has forsaken When her dream, she was denied Though her soul was never taken With the tears she never cried.
 Even mighty men will fade away As iron turns to rust The mistress in the mist is lost With no one left to trust.
 With no one left to talk to, With no one left to love.
 She walks without a shadow Beneath the stars above And somewhere in that forest Smelling like a summer rose The mistress in the mist was found, Still sleeping as she froze.
 Still sleeping as she passed away, On a quiet moon-lit night She chose to stay among the spruce Turning away from the light.
 She chose instead to wait for love If choosing love is wrong The mistress in the mist, shall wait Forever, far too long.
 Andrew Gelinas is a poet living on North Haven Island, Maine.
 He was born with cerebral palsy.
 Featured Image: “After the Storm” by William Bradford.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) One Response Jim Scott February 23, 2014 Enjoyed these pieces, especially the second one for it’s structural strength for it held very well to the natural stresses of the written words when spoken.
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
+Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Jim Scott February 23, 2014 Enjoyed these pieces, especially the second one for it’s structural strength for it held very well to the natural stresses of the written words when spoken.
 And although the representation of the sentiments it was trying to portray was great, the third one was even better in that regard.
 A really pleasant read to wake up to on a Sunday morning and I look forward to reading more of Andrew’s work.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.